 A Lưới - Breaking the Legacy of Poverty and the Health Affects of Agent ORANGE

 The A Lưới Valley in Vietnam was one of the areas most heavily sprayed with Agent Orange during the Vietnam War due to its strategic importance as a key part of the Ho Chi Minh Trail.
 The use of the herbicide in this region has left a legacy of severe and long-term health issues for the local population and veterans.
+Be sure to watch the powerful 2-minute video below on Make Agent Orange History.

 Faint background of a mountain, a snake, and a decorative frame with a plant on the side.